mobisoftinfotech/aipype/docs/index.rst

 aipype Documentation
 ====================

-🤖 Modular AI agent framework with declarative pipeline-based task orchestration.
+Modular AI agent framework with pipeline-based task orchestration for automation heavy AI workflows.

 aipype is a powerful Python framework for building AI workflows with automatic dependency resolution and parallel execution.
-It provides a clean, declarative interface for orchestrating tasks while handling complex dependency management behind the scenes.
+It provides a clean interface for orchestrating tasks while handling complex dependency management behind the scenes.

 Key Features
 ============